 for self-dual isotropic subgroups $H_{p_i}$ of $D_{p_i}$. \end{Lemma} \begin{proof} For the decomposition of self-dual isotropic subgroups we first consider an orthogonal decomposition $D = D_1 \oplus D_2$ where the orders of $D_1$ and $D_2$ are coprime.
-Let $H$ be a self-dual isotropic subgroup and $H_1, H_2$ be the projections to $D_1$ and $D_2$, respectively.
-From the previous Lemma \ref{selfOrthog} we know $|H_1||H_2^\bot| = |H_2| |H_1^\bot|$.
-Thus, both $H_1$ and $H_2$ are self-dual since their orders are coprime.
-We use this argument inductively to finish the proof. \end{proof}
+Let $H$ be a self-dual isotropic subgroup and $H_1, H_2$ be the projections to $D_1$ and $D_2$ respectively.
+From Lemma \ref{selfOrthog} we know that $|H_1||H_2^\bot| = |H_2| |H_1^\bot|$.
+Thus, both $H_1$ and $H_2$ are self-dual since their orders are coprime, and hence $H = H_1 \oplus H_2$ by the last statement of Lemma \ref{selfOrthog}.
+Using this argument inductively completes the proof. \end{proof}

-We thus assume for the remainder of this section that the level $N$ is a prime power $N = p^\nu$.

-As a next step, we show that characteristic functions of isotropic subgroups generate the space of invariants of a subgroup of $\SLZ$ under the Weil representation.
-We will need matrices \(M_u\) for \(u \in (\Z/N\Z)^*\) that operate as a certain permutation on the standard basis of \(\C[D]\) under the Weil representation. \begin{Lemma} For each $u \in (\Z/N\Z)^*$, there exists a $M_u \in \SLZ$ that operates as
+As the next step, we show that characteristic functions of isotropic subgroups generate the space of invariants under the Weil representation of a subgroup of $\SLZ$.
+We will need matrices \(M_u\) for \(u \in (\Z/N\Z)^\times\) that operate as a certain permutation on the standard basis of \(\C[D]\) under the Weil representation. \begin{Lemma} For each $u \in (\Z/N\Z)^\times$, there exists a matrix $M_u \in \SLZ$ that operates as